Sking99/Kafka-Docker-Setup/README.md

  docker exec -it -w /opt/kafka/bin broker sh
 ```

-- To Add a topic in Kafka,
+- To Add a topic in Kafka and list all the topics

 ```
 ./kafka-topics.sh --create --topic sample-topic --bootstrap-server broker:29092

+./kafka-topics.sh --bootstrap-server broker:29092 --list
 ```

 - To start consumer on a topic,